 While creating a NFT on Foundation, creators can optionally split earnings for that NFT with up to 3 other addresses natively through Foundation.
 Instructions are here.
 Using 0xSplits within Foundation is easy – just paste your Split’s address into the recipient field while creating a Foundation split.

-- 0xSplits have mutability, allowing you to change the split percentages in the future without having to mint a new NFT contract.
+- 0xSplits have mutability, allowing you to change the recipients & percentages in the future without having to mint a new NFT contract.

 Manifold makes it super easy for people to set royalties on their NFT contracts.
 Their approach is very similar to Foundation's, and it's worth reading the above section if you haven't already.
 You can read Manifold's instructions here.
 To use 0xSplits on Manifold, just enter the Split's address in the "Default Royalties" section.

-It's also worth nothing that Manifold allows people to mint NFTs, meaning what you configure on Manifold relates to secondary sales, not primary sales.
-To split revenue from primary sales, we recommend using Zora's contracts as they offer the most flexibility, specifically around setting the "funds recipient".
+It's also worth nothing that Manifold allows you to mint NFTs, meaning what you configure on Manifold relates only to secondary sales.
+To split primary sales revenue from a Manifold NFT, check out this guide.